SamarthPyati/sp_arena/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details

-## Acknowledgements
+## acknowledgements
 - Inspiration taken from Ryan Fluery`s Article: [untangling-lifetimes-the-arena-allocator](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator).